125 Best First Dance Songs For Wedding Couples

 Making your first dance special is as simple as choosing a song that has meaning to you both — as a couple.
 Wedding first dance songs are remembered by the wedding couple for the rest of your lives.
 So, it’s important to pick a song that is significant to you.
 Some couples choose a funny song or an instrumental song.
 Those can be just as memorable as a touching ballad.

-When the couple chooses a first song for a reason, it’s more special.
+When the couple chooses the first song for a reason, it’s more special.
 Don’t be tricked into choosing a song because it was popular or traditional.
 Also, remember that though people are watching you, this dance is for you.
 Make eye contact.
 Chat with each other.
 Caress your partner.
 Enjoy the moment — it’s for you.

 Does a First Dance Have to be Slow?